 Most likely, yes.
-If you have been diagnosed with any form of silicosis lung disease. there is a very good prospect that you will have a valuable claim for compensation.
+If you have been diagnosed with silicosis or any other condition caused by occupational exposure to respirable crystalline silica, there is a very good prospect that you will have a valuable claim for compensation.

 Yes.
-If you were exposed to silica and you have been diagnosed with silicosis today, you have 6 months to lodge a claim with WorkCover Queensland.
+If you were exposed to silica and you have been diagnosed with silicosis, you have 6 months from diagnosis to lodge a statutory claim with WorkCover Queensland.
 WorkCover will reject your claim if it is not lodged within six months from when you are diagnosed.
 If you are uncertain about your rights or the date of diagnosis, we are happy to assist.

 A common law claim for damages is designed to put you in the same or very similar financial position you would have been in had you never developed silicosis.

-To be able to bring a common law claim for damages, your WorkCover claim needs to be accepted and you need to be able to prove negligence or legal fault to recover any damages or compensation.
+To be able to bring a common law claim you need to have an accepted WorkCover claim and be able to provide negligence or legal fault to recover any damages or compensation.

-We can assist you by considering the facts and circumstances giving rise to your work accident/injury and advise if your claim has reasonable prospects of success.
-We are experts in providing this very important advice.
+We can assist you by considering the facts and circumstances giving rise to your work silicosis condition and advise if your claim has reasonable prospects of success.
+We are experts in providing this important advice.